 The Fitch typewriter is a remarkable looking machine and was one of only four typewriters built with the type bars positioned behind the platen.
 When typing the type bars swing down towards the typist and strike the top of the platen.
-The purpose of this design was to give visible typing which was achieved but at a cost as the paper, with the type bars positioned behind the platen, could no longer escape backwards when typing and had to be fully kept within the carriage mechanism.
-So this design, despite its gain, was more complicated and expensive to build
+The purpose of this design was to give visible typing which was achieved but at a cost, as the paper could no longer escape backwards when typing as the type bars were in the way.
+So the paper had to be fully kept within the carriage.
+This involved rolling up the sheet of paper into a hooper on the back side of the carriage, where it would come forwards over the platen and curl up into the wire cage in the front of the carriage.
+All in all not the future of typing!

-The Fitch typewriter was first manufactured in Brooklyn New York for a short time and was then licensed and built in London for a few years around the turn of the century, also with little success.
-The American Fitch prominently shows it patent and manufacturing information in beautiful gold lettering just behind the carriage.
+The Fitch typewriter was first manufactured in Brooklyn New York for a short time and was then licensed and built in London for a few years around the turn-of-the-century, also with little success.
+The American Fitch prominently shows its patent and manufacturing information in beautiful gold lettering just behind the carriage.

 “SOMETHING NEW – Possessing all good points of other standard machines and some valuable features exclusively its own.
 Writing in full view of the operator, (much time is wasted in lifting the carriage in other machines)”